 Local and diverse community events in parks

-The Old Rectory Farm engages with outside organisations, such as Father Hudsons, to provide students with severe life long disabilities the chance to learn about animals and provide the opportunity for these students to offer meaningful help in return.
-Currently the farm staff are working closely with Midland Mencap to place disabled volunteers with the farm to assist with gardening and maintaining the kitchen gardens.
+The Old Rectory Farm also engages with outside organisations, such as Bacons End, to provide students with severe lifelong disabilities the chance to learn about animals and provide the opportunity for these students to offer meaningful help in return.

 For more information please visit our Sheldon Country Park page.